What is 8D Problem Solving? Complete Guide For 2025

 During the brainstorming session, they discussed the questions like who discovered the scratches?
 What did those scratches look like? when it was first noticed? after how much time it re-occurred? etc. Everybody on the team puts their own opinion during the discussion.

-At the end of a brainstorming session, they gather the data and the team comes to the conclusion that the problem is due to the malfunctioning of a particular sensor in the machine.
-The engineering team looked into this and found that the machine had a sensor calibration problem in which the sensor periodically malfunction.
+The engineering team looked into this and found that the machine had a sensor calibration problem in which the sensor periodically malfunctioned.

 To fix this problem, the 8D problem solving team instructed the car washing center supervisor to call a specialist to do servicing of problematic machines and repair or replace that non-functioning sensor.